uloco/numix-cursor/README.md

 1. Download or clone this repository to any location
 2. From that directory:
 3. Run automate.sh and follow the prompts.
 Files will be automatically generated, and copied to your ~/.icons directory.
-4. Use Tweak-Tool and select "Numix-Cursors" as your cursor theme.
+4. Use Tweak-Tool and select "Numix-Cursor" as your cursor theme.

 Enjoy!